Delivery: A mix of daytime, evening, Saturday, and online courses.

 The scope of each area is broad, stretching from prehistoric times to the frontiers of cyberspace.
-In each course, you'll have the opportunity to discuss and analyze representative creative works from both a historical and a cultural context.
+In each course, you’ll be able to discuss and analyze representative creative works from both a historical and a cultural context.

-Our Mathematics Resource Center offers free, walk-in assistance with Math coursework as well as a place to study.
-The center is staffed by professionals with mathematics degrees who are assisted by student tutors from advanced mathematics courses.
+Our Mathematics Resource Center offers free walk-in assistance with Math coursework and a place to study.
+The center is staffed by professionals with mathematics degrees who student tutors assist with advanced mathematics courses.
 In addition, our Mathematics Resource Center offers extended evening hours and is also open on Saturdays.

 For three consecutive years (2004-06), Century Mathematics students earned first place in the state of Minnesota in the Student Mathematics League Contest of the American Mathematical Association of Two-Year Colleges (AMATYC).
 They also earned first place in the Central Region of the United States.

-Century's Mathematics faculty are experts at using technology as well as alternate teaching strategies, such as collaborative, group, and discovery learning, and the use of numerous mathematics-related software programs such as Mathematica, Derive, Maple, and Minitab.
+Century’s Mathematics faculty are experts at using technology and alternate teaching strategies, such as collaborative, group, and discovery learning and using numerous mathematics-related software programs such as Mathematica, Derive, Maple, and Minitab.
 Examples of the outstanding achievements of the Mathematics faculty include:

 - In 2005, Joyce Gwizdala received Century’s Outstanding Faculty Award for her work in the classroom and service to the college.

 - Carol Purcell received the Golden Apple Award from Phi Theta Kappa in 2006.
 (Faculty are nominated by their students.)

-- At the 2006 AMATYC national conference, Brian Peterman had the highest score in the Faculty Mathematics Contest.
+- At the 2006 AMATYC national conference, Brian Peterman scored highest in the Faculty Mathematics Contest.

 Mathematics Transfer Pathway AA Degree

 The Mathematics Transfer Pathway AA degree offers students a powerful option: the opportunity to complete an associate degree whose course credits will directly transfer to designated Mathematics bachelor’s degree programs at Minnesota State universities.
-The entire curriculum has been carefully designed so that you can complete a specific associate degree at a Minnesota State college and transfer to a Minnesota State university to earn a bachelor's degree.
+The entire curriculum has been carefully designed so you can complete a specific associate degree at a Minnesota State College and transfer to a Minnesota State University to earn a bachelor’s degree.
 Transfer Pathways can be a great resource for saving time and money as you work toward graduation.